abheyygupta396/hoppscotch-assignment/README.md

-# react-assignment
+# hoppscotch-react-assignment
+A project to implement an issues list, similar to Linear's..
+Make sure you have Node.js and npm/yarn installed before getting started.

+## Installation
+To install the project dependencies, run the following command:

+yarn

+## Usage

+To start the project, use the following command:

+yarn start

-This repo contains assigment based task.
+## This repo contains assigment based task.

 Repo Link: https://github.com/abheyygupta396/hoppscotch-assignment.git